Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 cl = py.DataFrame(cluster.fit_predict(data))
 ```

 It is almost identical.
-Let's compare this code to some R code that work with the same tools.
+Let's compare this code to some R code that work with the same tool.
 The code to hierarchically cluster some data in R follows.

 ```r